Title 17. Education

 Chapter 18.
 Louisiana Student College and Career Readiness Act

 17:2922.1 Dual Enrollment Framework Task Force; creation; purpose; membership; definitions; reporting; termination

-B. (1) The task force shall be composed of twelve members as follows:
+B. (1) The task force shall be composed of thirteen members as follows:

 (a) The governor or his designee.